Walsh

 At Keeneland

 Earned first Grade 1 victory of career and first Keeneland stakes victory when Maxfield won the 2019 Claiborne Breeders’ Futurity.
-Maxfield is a homebred owned by Godolphin, for whom he worked prior to obtaining his trainer’s license.
+Maxfield was a homebred owned by Godolphin, for whom he worked prior to obtaining his trainer’s license.

 First Keeneland win came during the 2013 Fall Meet.